sweettoothprojects/rtm-test/README.md

 - The Octopus workflow creates a release by POSTing to `/api/releases`.
 The workflow injects release variables: `ImageTag`, `ImageName`, `Registry`, `ImageDigest`, `Commit`, `Branch`, and `BuildUrl`.
 - The workflow resolves the Octopus project id from `OCTOPUS_PROJECT_SLUG` if `OCTOPUS_PROJECT_ID` secret is not provided.

-If you'd like me to add more docs (e.g., sample IAM trust policy for the role, or example Octopus step configuration that consumes the injected variables), tell me which one and I will add it.